chaitrajainhp30/PowerVC-Tool/README.md

 - `bastionRsa` the SSH private key file for the default username for the HAProxy VM.

+- `enableDhcpd` defaults to `false.
+Enables updating the locally installed dhcp server.

+- `dhcpInterface` The network interface to listen for DHCPd requests.

 - `dhcpSubnet` The subnet to use for DHCPd requests.

 - `dhcpNetmask` The netmask to use for DHCPd requests.